exratione/thywill/tools/deploy/readme.md

 The contents of /deploy are intended to be used on a developer workstation (Windows with Cygwin or on a Linux based machine) to push changes to a remote server.
-This is no substitute for a formal deployment process, and is intended to be used during early stage development only.
+This is no substitute for a formal deployment process, and is intended to be used during the early stages of development only.

 This is a crude rsync-based deploy script, and on some versions and configurations of Windows, you must run Cygwin as the system administrator - i.e. to be able to make the necessary socket connections.
-In order to use the deploy script, you must create a file /deploy/environment.
-Put the following in that file, replacing the paths and servers as necessary:
+In order to use the deploy script, create a file /deploy/environment.
+Put the following lines into that file, replacing the paths and servers as necessary:

     #!/bin/bash